Taghmon: Geography

 Many Irish place names are topographically descriptive, and 'Achadh Liathdrom' is no exception.
 From the western side of the Forth Mountain, as it slopes down towards Ballintlea, a succession of gradual hills and valleys undulate their way across this part of County Wexford towards Camross, Bree and Carrigbyrne Hills.
 It is on one of these hills or ridges that the village of Taghmon is situated.

 Sport

 The local Gaelic Athletic Association club, Tagmon Camross GAA, was founded in 1886.
 In 2011 the club won U14 hurling and football premier county finals as well as representing Wexford in the Féile Na nGael reaching the division 1 semi final. in 2015, the club's adult hurling team won the Junior County Championship to be promoted to Intermediate A. In 2016, they won the Intermediate Football Championship to be promoted to the Senior grade.
 Their most recent win was in 2018 when they won the Intermediate A hurling title to be promoted to Intermediate grade.

 Transport

 'Local Link Wexford', formerly 'The Rural Bus', provides links with Wexford town, and a taxi company is situated in the village.

-Bus Éireann routes 372 and 373 serve Taghmon on Mondays and Tuesdays only providing links to Wexford town, Wellingtonbridge and New Ross.
+Bus Éireann route 372 serves Taghmon on Mondays only.
+Route 373 use to serve Taghmon on Tuesdays only providing a link to Wexford town, Wellingtonbridge and New Ross but this service was cut in May 2026.